Self-resonant dark matter with $Z_4$ gauged symmetry: Conclusions

 \section{Conclusions}

 We presented a new model for two-component scalar dark matter, consisting of $\phi_1$ and $\phi_2$, where both the DM components are stable due to the remaining $Z_4$ gauge symmetry, as far as the DM masses satisfy $m_2<2m_1$.
+The $Z_4$ symmetry in the model ensures the stability of two-component dark matter.
+This is in contrast to the case for the $Z_2$ model \cite{SRDM} where $\phi_1$ is a complex singlet scalar field charged under the $U(1)'$ and $\phi_2$ is a neutral singlet scalar under the $U(1)'$, being subject to loop-induced decays due to $Z'$ interactions.

-For $m_2$ being slightly smaller than $2m_1$, we obtained the resonance condition for the elastic co-scattering processes between $\phi_1$ and $\phi_2^{(\dagger)}$ ($u$-channel processes) for which the corresponding cross sections at tree-level become divergent at a zero momentum transfer for dark matter.
-Thus, applying the Bethe-Salpeter formalism for the resummation of the ladder diagrams for the $u$-channel with two dark matter scalars, we derived the effective Yukawa potential with an effective mass given by the amount of detuning $m_2$ from $2m_1$, only for one of the linear combinations of the initial states for dark matter.
+For DM masses with $m_2$ being slightly smaller than $2m_1$, we obtained the resonance condition for the elastic co-scattering processes between $\phi_1$ and $\phi_2^{(\dagger)}$ ($u$-channel processes) for which the corresponding cross sections at tree-level become divergent at a zero momentum transfer for dark matter.
+Thus, applying the Bethe-Salpeter formalism for the resummation of the ladder diagrams for the $u$-channel with two dark matter scalars, we derived a nonzero effective Yukawa potential with an effective mass given by the amount of detuning $m_2$ from $2m_1$, only for one of the linear combinations of the initial states for dark matter.

 We showed that the effective co-scattering processes for dark matter become enhanced and velocity-dependent to solve the small-scale problems at galaxies and they are more important than the DM self-scattering processes for $\phi_1$, which are similarly enhanced by the $s$-channel mechanism.
 The same DM couplings responsible for the co-scattering processes give rise to the the semi-annihilation processes for $\phi_1$ and $\phi_2^{(\dagger)}$ annihilating into $\phi^\dagger_1$ and dark photon/Higgs, which are enhanced by the $u$-channel Sommerfeld factor.
 Thus, there is a nontrivial upper bound on the Sommerfeld factor from CMB recombination, depending the decay branching fractions of dark photon/Higgs.
-Focusing on the benchmark models for two-component dark matter satisfying the observed relic density, we obtained the bounds in the parameter space for the gauge kinetic mixing for dark photon versus the DM mass from the XENONnT and DARWIN experiments for boosted dark matter with sub-GeV scale mass, which is produced from the semi-annihilation processes at the galactic center.
+Focusing on the benchmark models for two-component dark matter satisfying the observed relic density, we considered the possibility of producing boosted dark matter with sub-GeV scale mass from the semi-annihilation processes at the galactic center and showed the parameter space for the gauge kinetic mixing for dark photon versus the DM mass, which is consistent with the XENONnT and DARWIN experiments.